mohsinht/site/pages/posts/what-the-f-is-cqrs.md

 <small>* characters are for [p1, p2] respectively, and position indicates [row, col]</small>

-In the command, we can do validations, error handling, checks etc. For the above command, we can check whether `character.length === 2`, otherwise through error.
+In the command, we can do validations, error handling, checks etc. For the above command, we can check whether `character.length === 2`, otherwise throw error.

 We use the command payload to create an event such as following:
 ```